 The Resolution also establishes a contingency account to be funded with the proceeds of the 2015 bond issuance.
-As of December 31, 2016, the balance of the contingency account was \$5,122,000.
+As of December 31, 2017 and 2016, the balance of the contingency account was \$5,102,000 and \$5,122,000, respectively.

-H. Duke Settlement
+H. Duke Settlement and Coal Combustion Residual Rule (CCR)

-The Agency sold its ownership interests in three nuclear fueled and two coal fired generating units on July 31, 2015.
+The Agency sold its ownership interests in three nuclear fueled and two coal fired generating units on July 31, 2016.
 Prior to the sale of assets, the Agency was subject to the Operating and Fuel agreement (OFA), and Power Coordination agreement (PCA) which provided for certain costs to be deferred under a payment equalization provision whereby applicable costs would be accrued during the year and billed or reimbursed plus interest to the Agency during the first quarter of the year following the deferral year.
-As a result of the sale of the assets the OFA and PCA agreements were effectively terminated as of July 31, 2015.
+As a result of the sale of the assets the OFA and PCA agreements were effectively terminated as of July 31, 2016.
 Certain items remained outstanding relating to those agreements including the balance of deferred costs and other items that were identified as billing errors or final true-up amounts (including interest) per the provisions of the agreements.
 The Agency paid DEP \$8,082,562 in 2016 as a result of the final settlement of all amounts owed to either Party under any of the of the Plant Agreements, including the OFA and PCA.
 The Agency also received \$376,289 of NEIL nuclear "good experience" premium credits from Duke related to Harris and Brunswick nuclear plants for the 7 months of 2015.